 You will gain an understanding of a range of Drama and Theatre experiences.
 It will give you an increased confidence in communication skills and an important qualification valued by employers and in Further Education.
 You will develop self and group awareness, imaginative, creative and social skills.

-The GCSE course content will allow you the opportunity to study published texts and plays, to act and perform in them or take on the role of designer.
-You will learn the skill of acting while at the same time you will explore technical aspects of presentation i.e. lighting, sound, set design, costumes, masks etc. You will study the techniques, theatrical conventions and acting and design skills required for prepared improvisation and scripted work until ready for presentation to an audience.
-You must be prepared to respond to a variety of stimuli.
-You will learn to review and assess the effectiveness of your chosen practical component.
+The GCSE course content will allow you the opportunity to study published plays, devising techniques as well as a range of theatre genres and international practitioners/ companies.
+When creating performance work you will have the choice to either take the performance route or take on the role of a designer (lighting, costume, make-up, set or sound).
+You will learn the skill of acting while at the same time you will explore technical aspects of presentation i.e. lighting, sound, set design, costumes, masks etc. You will learn to review and assess the effectiveness of your chosen practical component.
 Commitment to group work is essential in Drama.
-You will see a variety of live professional or nonprofessional theatre and learn to make informed critical responses to what you see.
+You will see a variety of live professional or non-professional theatre and learn to make informed critical responses to what you see.
 A cost will be involved for all theatre visits averaging £20.

 Component 1: ‘Devising Theatre’.
 This unit requires learners to devise a piece of original theatre in response to a stimulus, using either the techniques of an influential theatre practitioner or the characteristics of a genre of drama.
 40% of the GCSE.

 Component 2: ‘Performing a Text’.
 This unit requires learners to participate in a performance from a text.
 Learners will gain a deeper understanding of how to interpret a text for performance and realise artistic intentions.
 20% of the GCSE.